I’ve been released - what does it mean?

 More people than we need:

-We have more people available than we need.
 As a process, we need to check more people than we need.
-We don’t know your availability all the time, you might be booked elsewhere or even on holiday.
-So we have to contact a lot of people just to get a small amount booked.
+We explain our casting process in-depth here and here.
+The short answer is that we have to contact a lot of people just to get a small amount booked.

-This may seem unfair but its part of why productions use us.
-There are 3 different departments involved in casting the background and you need to be approved by all 3.
-Costume, hair and make up and the Director and their assistant directors.
-Therefore its crucial we provide a selection of people to choose from.
+There are at least three different departments involved in casting Supporting Artists and you need to be approved by all three.
+Costume, Hair & Make-Up and the Director and their casting team.
+Therefore it’s crucial we provide a selection of people to choose from.

 Things changed:

 It happens all the time.
 The scene might have been dropped or rescheduled.
-Maybe they cut the amount of people they need.
-Perhaps an actor went ill or they ran out of costumes… The list goes on…
+Maybe they’ve cut the amount of people they need.
+Perhaps an actor fell ill or the production has ran out of available costumes.
+The list of potential issues on production’s side feels quite endless.

 You were not right for the production:

-You didn’t answer favourably to the specifics they needed.
+Not merely in just looks, but not every artiste we suggest matches the specifics they needed.
 Perhaps you were unwilling to clean shave, or your hair is dyed.
 Your hair might be too short or too long.
-Perhaps you are not a driver and the location is remote, with an early call time and there is no assistance provided by production.
-Unfortunately we do not have time to go through exact reasons - sometimes we do not know ourselves.
+Perhaps you didn’t have the exact skillset they desire.
+Perhaps you are not a driver and the location is remote, with an early call time and there is no transport assistance provided by production.

-We recommend uploading current-look photos at least once every month or immediately after you have had a dramatic hair cut.
+We recommend uploading current-look photos at least once every two months or immediately after you have had a dramatic hair cut or style change.

 Optimising Your Profile